trinerye/visual_analytics_2024/assignment_1/readme.md

 ```
 ## Usage

-If you want replicate this project, follow the steps outlined below.
-The instructions will guide you through setting up the environment, running the script, and plotting the results while helping you understand the available command-line options for customizing the training process.
+If you want to replicate this project, follow the steps outlined below.
+The instructions will guide you through setting up the environment, running the script, and plotting the results while helping you understand the available command-line options for customization.

 ### Pre-Requisites

 *Please makes sure to install the following requirements before running the script.*

 **Python**: version 3.12.3

-*Remember to do and write something about  why I download opencv headless, and that you have to type `Y` to run the installation*

 ### Installation